Bangor Winter Farmers Market

 We will have beautiful potatoes, carrots, onions, garlic, squash, greens and more varieties of vegetables, meats, cheeses, apples, blueberries, breads, pastries, teas….

-You will find us at the Seadog Brewing Company, 26 Front St every 1st and 3rd Sunday, 11am~1pm (except New Years Day) which means THIS Sunday, December 18th~
+You will find us at the Seadog Brewing Company, 26 Front St every 1st and 3rd Sunday, 11am~1pm which means THIS Sunday, December 18th~

 See you at Market!